-American Express does not offer new balance transfer deals to existing customers, at least not on the same card.
-Once your Amex card’s balance transfer offer runs out, there’s no way to get another promotional APR on that card.
-You can still transfer a balance to the card at any time.
-But introductory 0% APRs on American Express balance transfer cards usually apply only to balances transferred within 60 days of account opening.
+No, there aren’t any American Express balance transfer deals for existing customers at the moment, at least not on a card that you currently have.
+Once your Amex card’s balance transfer offer runs out, there’s no way to get another promotional APR on the same card.
+You can still transfer a balance to that card at any time, but you’ll have to do so at the card’s regular APR.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.